Black Hole Entropy and Complexity Growth in Horndeski Gravity within the AdS/BCFT Framework: Numerical Applications and Holographic BCFTs

 \section{Numerical Applications and Holographic BCFTs}

-In this section, we numerically compute the Entanglement Entropy (\ref{EEG2}) for black hole solutions in Horndeski gravity, as described in \cite{Iyer:1994ys,Barnich:2007bf,Khodabakhshi:2020fhb,Caceres:2017lbr,Dong:2013qoa,Minamitsuji:2013vra}.
-Additionally, we discuss the boundary entropy in the context of holographic duals of boundary conformal field theories (BCFTs), particularly focusing on the physical implications for Einstein gravity (\( \gamma = 0 \)) and Horndeski gravity with \( \gamma = 0.5 \) and \( \gamma = -0.5 \).
+In this section we apply the Entanglement Entropy Functional (\ref{EEG2}) to the BTZ black hole solution \cite{Iyer:1994ys,Barnich:2007bf,Khodabakhshi:2020fhb,Caceres:2017lbr,Dong:2013qoa,Minamitsuji:2013vra}.
+The functional itself has contributions of the AdS/BCFT Horndeski setup.
+We numerically analyze the dependence on the coupling constant \(\gamma\).
+Additionally, we discuss the boundary entropy in the context of holographic duals of boundary conformal field theories (BCFTs) through $\Delta_{{\partial\cal\,Q}}$, particularly focusing on the physical implications for Einstein gravity (\( \gamma = 0 \)) and Horndeski gravity with \( \gamma = 0.5 \) and \( \gamma = -0.5 \).